-Abstract- Celebrity endorsement (CE) could not have been successful and attained such popularity had it not been some moderating factors which have facilitated its success rate of impacting on diffusion of products and services throughout societies, communities and markets all over the world.
-This paper focus is on findings from a research project that reflected upon the moderating factors which have facilitated the success rate of Celebrity endorsement (CE) and how it has impacted on diffusion.
-The study was undertaken to reflect upon the rate at which moderating factors have aided CE which have enhanced and transformed social interactions and have quickened communication within, between and among societies hence spreading information faster and easier throughout communities.
-CE was applied to capture Customers and Business Executives experiences on using Celebrity Endorsers which provided a basis for observation and reflection.
-The research adopted both quantitative and qualitative methodology.
+Celebrity endorsement (CE) could not have been successful and attained such popularity had 7 it not been some moderating factors which have facilitated its success rate of impacting on 8 diffusion of products and services throughout societies, communities and markets all over the 9 world.
+This paper focus is on findings from a research project that reflected upon the 10 moderating factors which have facilitated the success rate of Celebrity endorsement (CE) and 11 how it has impacted on diffusion.
+The study was undertaken to reflect upon the rate at which 12 moderating factors have aided CE which have enhanced and transformed social interactions 13 and have quickened communication within, between and among societies hence spreading 14 information faster and easier throughout communities.
+CE was applied to capture Customers 15 and Business Executives experiences on using Celebrity Endorsers which provided a basis for 16 observation and reflection.
+The research adopted both quantitative and qualitative 17 methodology.
 Questionnaires were used to collect the data.
-The study surveyed 30 Business Executives.
-The outcome of the study has proved that CE could not have been successful and attained such popularity had it not been these moderating factors such as Cost, Technology (media), Customer/Fan base and Competition were identified to be the facilitating factors that have enhanced the usage of Celebrity endorsements to be successful and popular as these moderating factors serve as a platform which drives CE and have been used to promote it as well as to create the necessary awareness for the General Public.
+The study surveyed 30 Business 18 Executives.
+19 elebrity endorsement (CE) could not have been successful and attained such popularity had it not been some moderating factors which have facilitated the success rate of impacting on diffusion of products and services throughout societies, communities and markets all over the world.
+Moderating factors such as Cost, Technology (media), Customer/ Fan base and Competition were identified to be the facilitating factors that have enhanced the usage of Celebrity endorsements.
+The moderating factors serve as a platform which drives CE and have been used to promote it as well as to create the necessary awareness for the General Public.

-Keywords: moderating, factors, celebrity, endorsement, diffusion.
+21 Index terms- moderating, factors, celebrity, endorsement, diffusion.